Providers

 GitHub Copilot

-GitHub Copilot is GitHub’s AI coding assistant.
+GitHub Copilot is GitHub's AI coding assistant.
 It provides access to Copilot models for your GitHub account and plan.
-OpenClaw can use Copilot as a model provider in two different ways.
+OpenClaw can use Copilot as a model provider or agent runtime in three different ways.

 Use the native device-login flow to obtain a GitHub token, then exchange it for Copilot API tokens when OpenClaw runs.
 This is the default and simplest path because it does not require VS Code.